-- Use a soft brush or a soft cloth to pick up some of the vinegar salt solution, and gently rub this on the soleplate to clean off any residue, dirt, or burn marks off the iron.
+- Use a soft brush or a soft cloth to pick up some of the vinegar salt solutions, and gently rub this on the soleplate to clean off any residue, dirt, or burn marks off the iron.

 - Clean the salt and vinegar residue off the iron with a clean cloth before reusing the iron on your clothes.

 How to clean an iron using a dryer sheet?

 You can use a very simple method to clean an iron by just using a dryer sheet.
 Turn on your iron to the lowest temperature setting; you can even wear some protective cloth gloves for your hands.
 Now, using a clean, new dryer sheet, rub the soleplate gently to rid the iron of any dirt and gunk.

 Once you have done this, turn on your iron to a normal setting and iron a clean cloth or rag, to rid the soleplate of any dryer sheet residue.
 This simple cleaning step can help you keep your iron clean, gunk free and as good as new!

 This trick might seem too easy to work, but it actually works miracles!
 Simply spread some of your favorite toothpaste on your iron’s soleplate and buff it using a clean, soft cloth.
 Steam the iron and use it over a clean cloth to have the soleplate sparkling and looking fresh.

 Commercial products to clean an iron

 However, there might be cases when the build-up or residue on your iron is simply too strong to remove just by these simple home remedies.
 For removing tougher build-up, here are some of the best commercial products you can use to clean iron.